selvasachein/Figma/README.md

-# Ex09 Event Registration Web Application
+# Ex08 Event Registration Web Application
 ## Date:

 ## AIM:
-To design, develop and deploy a web application for event registration.
+To design, develop and deploy a web application for event registration using Figma UI tool.

+## UI DESIGN TOOL:
+Figma

 ## DESIGN STEPS:

 ### Step 1:
-Create a new frame.
+Use frames to represent screens or sections.

 ### Step 2:
-Select any one preset size of your choice.
+Add column grids for consistent spacing and alignment.

 ### Step 3:
-Select the shapes you need.
+Insert shapes, text, buttons, and icons.

 ### Step 4:
-Import images as needed.
+Use Auto Layout for flexible, responsive design.

 ### Step 5:
-Create pages based on your need and link them.
+Define color, text, and effect styles globally for consistency.

 ### Step 6:

-Validate the HTML and CSS code.
+Name layers logically and group related elements.

 ### Step 6:

-Publish the website in the given URL.

-## DESIGN TOOL:
-Figma
+Link frames to show navigation or interactions.

+### Step 7:
+Select the specific node to export when generating code using Anima plugin.

 ## CODE: